Twin City Bank

 Longview, Washington · FDIC Cert #35261

-Twin City Bank is an FDIC-insured bank (Certificate #35261) with $71M in total assets and $64M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Longview, Washington, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.82%.
-BankHealthData assigns a composite Health Grade of D (49/100).
+This is the FDIC profile for Twin City Bank, an FDIC-insured bank (Certificate #35261) with $71M in total assets and $64M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Longview, Washington, the bank maintains a Tier 1 capital ratio of 10.76% (Well-Capitalized) and a nonperforming loan ratio of 1.82%.
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Twin City Bank (FDIC cert 35261) is a community bank — $71M in total assets, $64M in deposits, serving the Longview, Washington area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.76% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 1.82% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 30.5% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Source: FDIC BankFind API — Call Report data.